← Back to Blog·Mar 16, 2026·6 min read

 Launch Day Checklist

-If you're announcing your launch on social media, email, or Product Hunt, keep the real-time dashboard open.
-Watch for:
+If you're announcing on social media or Product Hunt, keep real-time open.
+Watch for traffic spikes, top landing pages, and early bounce patterns.

 Post-Launch: Week 1